sleepydragoon/ENC4265/manual.md

 <img align=center width="100%" height="100%" src="stack.gif">

 This will create a folder, or "Stack" full of projects.
 More projects can be added to an existing stack using the same methods.

+# Understanding the Workspace
+Procreate's Workspace is minimalistic and compact, allowing artists to focus on their project at hand.

+## Painting Tools
+Brush Library: Swap between brushes.
+Here, you can import and edit custom brushes and organize the brush library.

+Smudge Tool: Blend lines and colors with the smudge tool.

+Eraser Tool: Erase mistakes with custom eraser brushes.

+Layers: View, edit, and organize layers.

+Colors: Select colors with the color wheel.
+Here, you can create or import color palettes.

+## Side Bar
+## Editing Tools